Schedule time for what really matters.

-For our family, Thanksgiving Day begins early, with our family gathered around a card table in the living room to share a special, once-a-year breakfast.
-Between bites of poppy seed cake and sips of eggnog, we record the year’s blessings on notebook paper: landing a new job, reconnecting with old friends, finding a great sale on kids’ shoes, earning an A in Spanish.
+For our family, Thanksgiving Day begins early.
+Our family gathers around a card table in the living room to share a special, once-a-year breakfast.
+Between bites of poppy seed cake and sips of eggnog, we record the year’s blessings on notebook paper.
+We list things like: landing a new job, reconnecting with old friends, finding a great sale on kids’ shoes, earning an A in Spanish.
 No item is too small for the list.

 After we’ve filled our papers, I reach for our family’s Thanksgiving Journal, which contains our lists from the past 30 years.
-As we sift through the pages, we remember our family’s milestones: starting a new business, learning to play an instrument, hitting the home run that won the baseball championship.
-Tears and laughter flow freely as we read about a 4-year-old’s gratefulness for a new bicycle, the swing set we inherited from a family at church, our first dog and memories of loved ones who have since passed away.
+As we sift through the pages, we remember our family’s milestones, such as starting a new business, learning to play an instrument, hitting the home run that won the baseball championship.
+Tears and laughter flow freely as we read about a 4-year-old’s gratefulness for a new bicycle.
+Or reflecting on the swing set we inherited from a family at church.
+We even give thanks for our first dog and memories of loved ones who have since passed away.

-Shortly after breakfast, the turkey goes in the oven, the card table transforms into a puzzle area and the guests begin to arrive.
-But the heart of our Thanksgiving happens before the busyness of the day — when we add the year’s memories to a growing collection of God’s blessings.
+Shortly after breakfast, the turkey goes in the oven, the card table transforms into a puzzle area, and the guests begin to arrive.
+But the heart of our Thanksgiving happens before the busyness of the day.
+Our Thanksgiving tradition begins when we add the year’s memories to a growing collection of God’s blessings.

 My family’s favorite Thanksgiving tradition began in November 2001.
 I was hosting the big dinner only weeks after the 9/11 attacks.
 Like many Americans, we were still in shock, still hurting.
 We kept thinking about all the families around the country whose Thanksgiving dinners would never be the same.

 The tablecloth has become precious to our family.
 Every November, my children request the honor of putting out the tablecloth, just like they ask to put the angel on top of our Christmas tree.
-When Thanksgiving Day arrives, our guests smile and laugh as they read through the memories, while the children search to find their handprints, thrilled to see how much they’ve grown.
+Then, Thanksgiving Day arrives, and our guests smile and laugh as they read through the memories.
+When the children search to find their handprints, they’re thrilled to see how much they’ve grown.

-When the guests have gone home and the dishes have been put away, I take a few moments for a tradition of my own: reading the special messages left behind by my family and friends.
-Not all of our family members are present every year, but their words remain on the cloth, reminding me to say a prayer of thanks for each one of them.
+When the guests have gone home and the dishes have been put away, I take a few moments for a tradition of my own.
+I read through the special messages left behind by my family and friends.
+Not all of our family members are present every year.
+But their words remain on the cloth, reminding me to say a prayer of thanks for each one of them.

 —Joanne Kraft, from her book Just Too Busy